clambin/traefik-simple-auth/README.md

 ## Goals

 traefik-simple-auth provides an implementation of Traefik's forwardAuth middleware.
-Most people typically use Thom Seddon's [traefik-forward-auth](https://github.com/thomseddon/traefik-forward-auth), or one of its many forks.
+The most well-known implementation of that middleware is Thom Seddon's[traefik-forward-auth](https://github.com/thomseddon/traefik-forward-auth), or one of its many forks.
 However, that implementation hasn't been updated in over 3 years.

 I wrote traefik-simple-auth with the following goals:

 * to learn about Traefik's forwardAuth middleware and the oauth approach that traefik-forward-auth uses;
 * have an implementation that uses recent versions of Go and underlying modules (incorporating any security fixes since the last version of traefik-forward-auth was released);